SAP-archive/abnf-test-tool/README.md

 The included run configuration `Check` executes all test cases in the linked file `abnf-testcases.xml`.

+If you want to split your testcases into two files, point the linked file

+- `abnf-extension-testcases.xml`

+to your second testcase file and use the run configuration `Check2`.
+The rule coverage will be calculated using both testcase files.

+If you want to split your testcases further, it should be easy to extrapolate from here.

 The schema for the test case XML files is `TestCases.xsd`.
 Add it to

 - Window -> Preferences -> XML -> XML Catalog -> User Specified Entries